A metal detector is an instrument that can find any instance of metal from the ground, the human body, or a parcel. But how does it work?

-Metal detectors utilize the principle of electromagnetism, and the result it applies to metals.
-The metal coil called the transmitter works on battery power and produces a magnetic field that works on the environments.
+Metal detectors utilize the principle of electromagnetism, and the result applies to metals.
+The metal coil called the transmitter works on battery power and produces a magnetic field that works in the environment.
 Utilizing this principle, you can configure the high-end metal detectors to look out for particular metals.

 How Deep Can a Metal Detector Detect?

 A typical good quality machine can detect six to ten inches below the ground for coin-sized objects.
 However, this highly depends on many factors.
 Mainly the ground composition and even how the item is positioned in the ground.

 All metal detectors will find gold nuggets if they are in the ground (and big enough) – not just gold detectors.
 A gold metal detector is simply a detector explicitly designed to detect tiny targets in mineralized ground.

 I have a Garrett AT Pro Metal Detector, and it does not do well on small gold nuggets, AT ALL.
 While at Miss Lucy’s claim in Idaho, Rob Johnson had a shallow sandbox to show kids how to metal detect using just a few inches of sand and a small gold nugget.
 Rob dropped (not buried) the nugget in the sand as I was facing the other direction.
 He then wanted me to find it with my AT Pro.